rapporto/docs/source-lk-v1/api/eng/http_eng/eng_http_vk.rst

                 </response>
             }

-        When receiving the status **500** or when the timeout of waiting for a response expires, the Partner need to wait for at least 1 minute.
+        When receiving the status **500** or when the timeout of waiting for a response expires, the Partner needs to wait for at least 1 minute.
         After the pause, the Partner can repeat the request.

         .. note:: When receiving the status **500** more than 10 times, the request transmitting should be stopped.
-After that, the Partner need to transmit to the technical support of the Service Provider the most complete information about the conditions for the occurrence of this error for further analysis.
+                  After that, the Partner needs to provide :ref:`the Technical Support <eng-support>` with the most complete information about the conditions for the occurrence of this error for further analysis.

     .. tab:: Description of XML elements